seud0nym/tch-gui-unhide/README.md

 - If a file called *ipv4-DNS-Servers* is found in the directory from which the script is invoked, the contents will be added to the list of DNS Servers on the **Local Network** screen.
 (See below)
 - If run on the 18.1.c.0514 firmware, it will also add a button to access the pre-release version of DumaOS, but only if DumaOS has been enabled.
 To add this button, execute the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) script with the `-on` parameter to enable DumaOS before running the `tch-gui-unhide-DJA0231-18.1.c.0514` script.

 *PLEASE NOTE: Previous versions of the script (release 2020.08.03 and before) also automatically enabled the beta version of DumaOS on the DJA0231.
-To get this functionality, run the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) utility script (see below).*
+To get this functionality, run the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) utility script.*

 #### ipv4-DNS-Servers file
 The contents of this file are simply the hostname and IP address, which are separated by a space.
 Multiple servers may be added, each on its own line.